Professor / Dean and Associate Provost, Graduate and Postdoctoral Studies

 In 2004, Jeff formed – with the artists Sabine Bitter and Helmut Weber -- the research collective, Urban Subjects, whose work on cities, militancy, and autogestion has been presented in the form of edited volumes, bookworks, curated exhibitions, public posters, situations and para-academic seminars.
 He has also been involved in long-term research projects such as “Networked Art Histories” (SSHRC, Concordia), “Justice, Citizenship and Vulnerability: Precarious Narratives and Intersectional Approaches” (La Laguna, Spain), Canada and Beyond (Vigo, Spain), and “Researching the Militant Image” (with Urban Subjects as Artists in Residence at Leuphana University, Germany).
 He currently serves on the editorial broads of Amodern (Montreal) and Canada and Beyond (Huelva, Spain).
 Jeff was a Fulbright fellow at City University of New York in 1999 and was later a research fellow at The Centre for Place, Culture and Politics (2001-2003) where he worked and collaborated with the geographer Neil Smith.

-He is an associate member of SFU’s Department of Geography and the Associate Dean (Students) of Graduate Studies.
+He is an associate member of SFU’s Department of Geography and the Dean and Associate Provost (Pro Tem) of Graduate and Postdoctoral Studies.